 There are tools to create tables of contents and indexes for longer documents, while a template centre on the LibreOffice website has lots of document templates you can download and use.
 There are also downloadable extensions that add features to Writer.

-LibreOffice lacks the polish of Office 2019 and doesn't have the same features to allow you to easily work on documents on an iOS device as well as your Mac.
-But as a free tool that supports multiple formats and covers all the basics, it's excellent.
+LibreOffice lacks the polish of Word or Pages, and doesn't have the same features to allow you to easily work on documents on an iOS device as well as your Mac, but as a free tool that supports multiple formats and covers all the basics, it's excellent.